keboola/connection-docs/templates/social-media-engagement/social-media-engagement.md

 ### Missing Credentials to Snowflake Database
 If you see the error pictured below, you have probably forgotten to set up the Snowflake database.

 Click on the text under Configuration in the top left corner.
-This will redirect you to the Snowflake Database component.
+This will redirect you to the Snowflake Database connector.
 Now follow the **Snowflake Database provided by Keboola** on the page **Authorizations/destinations**.

 Then go to the **Flows** tab and **Run** the flow again.